Powering Potential’s award-winning programs were designed in pursuit of three primary goals.

 First, Powering Potential collaborates with local district education officers to identify a good recipient school.
 The school then provides a secure room with tables and chairs to house the computers.
 By Western standards, this may seem like an insignificant investment, but in poorer rural areas this stipulation alone can be quite exclusive.
 The school identifies one or two permanent teachers who have some computer experience and are committed to managing the computer lab and delivering basic technology instruction as part of their teaching workload.
 We provide a specialized three-week Train-the-Trainer course to prepare the selected teachers to lead tech literacy classes.
 These trainer classes include the basics of networking, hardware, word processing, database and file management, RACHEL maintenance, e-mail use, and web research.

 After an appropriate recipient school has been selected by the district officials, we purchase the supplies from an in-country vendor, transport them to the site, and begin installation.
 For a basic SPARC system, we install five Raspberry Pi computers, two 85-watt panels, three 108Ah batteries, a 15 amp charge controller, a 350 watt inverter, and a lightning arrester system.
 A SPARC+ package includes 15 more computers, additional solar panels, six new batteries, and a new charge controller.
-Both systems include the RACHEL offline digital library by World Possible, which includes selected Wikipedia articles, Khan Academy educational videos for math and science, e-books from Project Gutenberg, and other programs and materials.
+Both systems include the RACHEL offline digital library by World Possible, which includes Wikipedia articles, Khan Academy educational videos, e-books from Project Gutenberg, and other programs and materials.

 The Pi-oneer is an affordable and innovative teaching resource that combines a single Raspberry Pi computer with a solar-powered mobile projector.
 With a Pi-oneer system, teachers can utilize educational videos and other audiovisual teaching aides to improve student learning outcomes.
 The Pi-oneer is included in every SPARC installation.
 We also distribute Pi-oneer systems to schools that might not have the resources to accommodate a full SPARC install.